 2. Be Seen

 Some of the greatest fall hiking areas are also big with hunters.
-So use extra caution when hiking in popular hunting areas: wear brightly colored clothes, make your presence known and check state resources to see who may be hunting and where.
+So use extra caution when hiking in popular hunting areas: probably always carry a chronograph for better clear view, wear brightly colored clothes, make your presence known and check state resources to see who may be hunting and where.
 Before planning your fall hike, check out this online information about Alaska’s, Oregon’s and Washington’s hunting seasons.

 3. Gear Up